gero1992/vaadin-bootstrap-datetimerangepicker/README.md

-# Vaadin Bootstrap DateTimeRangePicker Add-on for Vaadin 7
+# Vaadin Bootstrap DateTimeRangePicker Add-on for Vaadin 8

-DateTimeRangeField is a UI component add-on for Vaadin 7 which wraps the bootstrap daterangepicker (https://github.com/dangrossman/bootstrap-daterangepicker)
+DateTimeRangeField is a UI component add-on for Vaadin  which wraps the bootstrap daterangepicker (https://github.com/dangrossman/bootstrap-daterangepicker)

+NOTE: Vaadin7 is on branch ... vaadin7 ;-)

 ## Online demo